 All employment processes and systems, such as recruitment, induction, pay and performance appraisals must be free from any hindrances to diversity or inclusion.
 Our aim is to be clear, fair and transparent.

-HR management information plays a key role here as does an ongoing unconscious bias training programme.
+HR management information plays a key role here as does an ongoing unconscious bias training as part of our leadership programme.

 Capable and informed people

 We have a workforce who are aware of, and guided by, the principles of managing diversity and inclusion and managers who have the skills and training to undertake their roles fairly and effectively.